Exchange traded products: Admission guidelines

 - ongoing supervision of ETPs and issuers

-- product-naming considerations, and
+- product labels and naming considerations, and

 - other types of ETPs